Risk-Adaptive Approaches to Stochastic Optimization: A Survey: Duality Theory

 It has long been recognized that a probability distribution adopted in an application is just a {\em model} of the uncertainty associated with unsettled parameters; see \cite{Dupacova.66} for the first recorded work in the area of stochastic programming but the perspective can be traced back to the early studies of games as summarized in \cite{vonNeumannMorgenstern.44}.
 This leads to {\em distributionally robust optimization problems} of the form

-where $f:\reals^m\times \reals^n\to \reals$ represents a quantity of interest, $X$ is a constraint set, and $\cP$ is an {\em ambiguity set} of candidate distributions for the $m$-dimensional random vector $\bfxi$.
+where $f:\reals^m\times \reals^n\to \reals$ represents a quantity of interest, $X$ is a constraint set, and $\cP$ is an {\em ambiguity set} of candidate distributions $P$ on $\reals^m$.
+(Here, $P$ is a probability distribution on $\reals^m$, which clashes slightly with the earlier use of $P$ for a cumulative distribution function.)
 Distributionally robust optimization problems may be perceived to ``optimally'' address distributional ambiguity \cite{VanparysEsfahaniKuhn.21}.
 Key developments include \cite{WiesemannKuhnSim.14,Shapiro.17,ZhenKuhnWiesemann.21}; see also the recent reviews \cite{PostekDenhertogMelenberg.16,RahimianMehrotra.22,LinFangGao.22}.
 A main focus in this area is the development of tractable reformulations of the minsup problem \eqref{eqn:dro} as a minimization problem.
 We see next that such tractable reformulations are immediately available for certain $\cP$.

 The following fact is well known from convex analysis; see, e.g., \cite{RockafellarUryasev.13}.

 \begin{proposition}{\rm (conjugacy under monotonicity).} For a lsc convex functional $\cF:\cL^2\to (-\infty,\infty]$ with $\cF\not\equiv \infty$, one has that $\cF$ is monotone if and only if $\bfpi\geq 0$ for all $\bfpi \in \dom \cF^*$. \end{proposition}